byron-dupreez/task-utils/README.md

 - Changes to `task-factory` module:
   - Changed the behaviour of the `updateTask` function to use `Try.findFailure` to do a much deeper search for a Failure instead of only checking the top-level result for a Failure
+- Changes to `task-utils` module:
+  - Added new `isAnyTaskNotFullyFinalised` function
 - Updated `core-functions` dependency to version 3.0.3

 ### 6.0.0